AdrianoMarra/mumsched-front/README.md

     1) Download the file mumsched-api.zip for API code.
     2) Unzip the folder
     3) Access the folder via terminal.
-    3) Run the command "composer install" from your terminal (If you don't have composer installed: https://getcomposer.org/download/)
+    4) Run the command "composer install" from your terminal (If you don't have composer installed: https://getcomposer.org/download/)
-    4) Create a database called "mumsched" and run the mumsched.sql script inside the folder.
+    5) Create a database called "mumsched" and run the mumsched.sql script inside the folder.
-    5) Rename the file .env.example to .env and change the envinroment variables to connect to your database:
+    6) Rename the file .env.example to .env and change the envinroment variables to connect to your database:
             DB_DATABASE=mumsched
             DB_USERNAME={your_db_username}
             DB_PASSWORD={your_db_password}
-    6) Run the command "php artisan serve" from your terminal.
+    7) Run the command "php artisan serve" from your terminal.
-    7) You now can access the API at: http://127.0.0.1:8000
+    8) You now can access the API at: http://localhost:8000

     ## Installing the front-end project:
     1) Download the file mumsched-front.zip for API code.
     2) Unzip the folder
     3) Access the folder via terminal.
-    3) Run the command "composer install" from your terminal (If you don't have composer installed: https://getcomposer.org/download/)
+    4) Run the command "gulp serve" from your terminal (If you don't have Gulp installed: https://libraries.io/npm/gulp/3.9.1)
+    5) You can access the user interface at: http://localhost:3000